prakritipaul/Circe/PSC_cocktail_pipeline.md

 PSC Cocktail Inference Pipeline
 ================
-This RMarkdown includes all analyses resulting from the computational methods developed in <insert name of Paper and authors> to infer the PSC Cocktail.
-Written by Prakriti Paul Chacha
+This RMarkdown includes all analyses resulting from the computational methods developed in Chapter 3 of Prakriti Paul Chacha’s PhD Thesis ‘Computational Approaches to Reprogram Neuronal Cell Identities in Ciona intestinalis’.

+- <a href="#brief-introduction" id="toc-brief-introduction">Brief
+  Introduction</a>
 - <a href="#import-relevant-libraries"
   id="toc-import-relevant-libraries">Import Relevant Libraries</a>
 - <a